 The idea of rewarding scientists with crypto-tokens raises concerns for Michael Wellman, Ph.D., at the University of Michigan.
 Wellman — a skeptic of cryptocurrencies — says, “you can set up a marketplace without setting up your own economy, which when you make up a new currency, you’re sort of doing.”

 The enticement of earning crypto-tokens with little work could also cause issues for the platform, the predictors and investors.
-There is no barrier to entry, which means that anyone can risk a relatively small value of Numeraire (it is currently valued at $2.40) for the chance to earn a lot more by selling any old prediction.
+There is no barrier to entry, which means that anyone can use a relatively small value of Numeraire (currently valued at $2.40) for the chance to place a bet.
 As Bitcoin Global News points out, just because anyone can use the platform doesn’t mean that everyone should.
 The Numerai team are still very much targeting data scientists.

 There is also the issue of the platform’s popularity, particularly among data scientists who don’t believe in cryptocurrencies.
 Phillip Culliton, a senior machine learning researcher and Numerai data scientist, isn’t thrilled about receiving payments in cryptocurrency.
 The value of the crypto-token will only rise if more people use it.
 And if less start to use it, it could fall in value dramatically.
 When participation is necessary, says Culliton, you have to be worried about it falling off.

 Platforms attempting to disrupt entire industries will always have to overcome a host of challenges.
 There are clearly several that Erasure faces.
 And, in truth, only time will tell if the marketplace will be successful.
 But if Numerai can convince as many data scientists to start using Erasure as they have their own tournaments, they will be well on their way to changing the world of financial predictions.